mjsipes/layers4/notes.md

-figure out if i am subscribing to the database through zustand in the best way. style all the add and select cards. p-4 all around. style weather card.

-google lense for the camera ability. chat needs to be able to get logs and outfits, chat needs to be able to give weather recomendations maybe add google lense image upload/binding to url fix nav bar by abstracting correctly. right now go to dashboard is always there. implement kibu ui elements for ai chat. style insert cards

 npx supabase gen types typescript --project-id zoyvqdccoilrpiwpzzym --schema public > lib/supabase/database.types.ts

-figure out kibu.
+**TODO:**
-make it so in select card you can update. make it so log also displays outfit info, make it so outfit also displays log info. make the bubbles correctly clickable and correctly color blue. make it so heat is always blue. also add description for it somewhere
+figure out if i am subscribing to the database through zustand in the best way. style insert cards google lense/ image upload for app chat scroll area should scroll down while generating updatable select card make it so log also displays outfit layer info. make it so outfit also displays log info.

+what did you wear today?
+what should i wear today?

+verify email button